microsoft/windows-ai-studio-templates/mcpServers/typescript-weather/README.md

 - Open VSCode Debug panel.
 Select `Debug in Inspector (Edge)` or `Debug in Inspector (Chrome)`.
 Press F5 to start debugging.
 - When MCP Inspector launches in the browser, click the `Connect` button to connect this MCP server.
-- Then you can `List Tools`, select a tool, input parameters, and `Run Tool` to debug you server code.
+- Then you can `List Tools`, select a tool, input parameters, and `Run Tool` to debug your server code.
 - Of course, you can add breakpoint to the tool implementation code.

 <details>